 Even with all the improvement Bezos was able to bring to the publication, it is still questionable whether his involvement in the newspaper is an ethical issue.
 He is in fact, the owner of Amazon, which, in recent years, has become very successful, making Bezos the richest person in the world.
 It’s been reported that Bezos isn’t involved in The Post’s editorial direction, but how can we be sure of this?
 Would The Washington Post ever publish an article painting Amazon in a negative light?
 Or would they censor this type of content from being published.

 Another tech giant, Google, has also been accused of censoring search results for important news articles.
 In some instances, it’s alleged that the search results are not even defamatory, hate speech, violent or otherwise objectionable under Google’s Terms.
 President Trump tweeted, “Google & others are suppressing voices of Conservatives and hiding information and news that is good.
 They are controlling what we can & cannot see.
 This is a very serious situation-will be addressed!”

 Free Press and free speech are constantly being questioned in today’s technologically-dominated landscape and everyday changes are being made in hopes of addressing these issues.
 As technology continues to grow and change, it’s difficult to determine what will work and what won’t.

-Of course, defamation is not protected free speech.
-So before you consider posting a social media post that purports facts, be sure to fact-check yourself.
+Keep in mind though, defamation is not protected free speech, so before you post purported facts on social media, be sure to fact-check yourself.